Russell G. Cleary: G. Heileman Brewing Company

 In particular, Cleary continued the company's campaign of acquiring failing breweries, making several significant deals.
 In 1977, Heileman purchased the Rainier brands and plant in Seattle, Washington.
 There was a deal in 1979 to acquire the Carling brands and several plants (Frankenmuth, Michigan; Baltimore, Maryland; Belleville, Illinois; Phoenix, Arizona, among others, which Heileman quickly sold or liquidated).
 Several contracts in 1983 put Heileman under control of a plant in Perry, Georgia; San Antonio, Texas, where they also purchased the Lone Star brand; and the Blitz-Weinhard Brewery; and brands in Portland, Oregon.
 Cleary's last major brewery move came in 1986 when Heileman finished the construction on a Val Blatz Microbrewery in Milwaukee, Wisconsin to produce the Blatz brand, which they had purchased in 1969.

-As a boss, Cleary was well liked by his employees and wholesalers, having gone to high school with many of them.
-He was also well respected by his employees due to his union relations, as the union in La Crosse had some of the highest wages in the area.
+As a boss, Cleary was liked by his employees and wholesalers, having gone to high school with many of them.
+He was respected by his employees due to his union relations, as the union in La Crosse had some of the highest wages in the area.
 Many of his colleagues at Heileman and within the industry had positive things to say about Cleary.

 "The best way for me to describe Russ Cleary is through comparison.
 I have to say without any qualifications that I have more respect for this man than any other man whom I've been associated with in this industry and there are a couple reasons.
 First, his aggressiveness and his strong will not to be intimidated, not to take a back seat or lose."